When interior designers are offered a new project, they tend to say, “Yes”.

 For example, maybe the project is high visibility and could lead to a lot more exposure.
 Maybe it could improve an existing relationship or lead to other valuable connections.
 Maybe it’s a chance for you to learn something new that you can use later on.

-Regardless of why you decide to turn a potential job down, saying no can be uncomfortable.
+Regardless of why you decide to turn a potential opportunity down, saying no can be uncomfortable.
 Embrace that discomfort with the knowledge that you’re growing as the CEO of your design business.
 When you say “no,” you’re opening yourself up to the right “yes.”
 And when you get to that “yes,” you’ll be saying it with confidence and enthusiasm.

 We share to help interior designers create a business that’s both joyful and profitable.
 If you love this content, we would love your help in sharing it along.
 Thank you! xo